Permafrost/Tundra/README.md

 // returns the duration of time between two datetimes tundra.datetime:duration($datetime.start, $datetime.end, $pattern);

+// returns the given java.util.Date object as a string adhering to the given datetime pattern tundra.datetime:emit($datetime.object, $pattern);

 // formats a datetime that conforms to the input pattern, according to the
 // output pattern
 tundra.datetime:format($datetime, $pattern.input, $pattern.output);

 // returns the current datetime formatted according to the given pattern tundra.datetime:now($pattern);

+// parses the given datetime string according to the given pattern, and returns a corresponding
+// java.util.Date object
+tundra.datetime:parse($datetime, $pattern);

 // subtracts a duration of time from the given datetime tundra.datetime.subtract($datetime, $pattern, $duration);